Trinity: Before the Council of Nicaea

 Detail of the earliest known artwork of the Trinity, the Dogmatic or Trinity Sarcophagus, c.
 350 (Vatican Museums).

 Three similar figures, representing the Trinity, are involved in the creation of Eve, whose much smaller figure is cut off at lower right; to her right, Adam lies on the ground.

+A further paradox: the theologian claims that the dogma* of the Trinity is found in Scripture; this is not obvious.
+And in fact the idea of the Trinity, in its present form, took hold gradually, and at the cost of numerous controversies.